-This course, designed for any educator who teaches in a diversified classroom, provides the opportunity to earn graduate-level professional development credit while enhancing their curriculum or students’ classroom learning experiences with their own learnings gleaned from personal travel experiences.
-Research has proven that every child learns and responds to situations differently; all children cannot be reached by using a one-size-fits-all cookie cutter approach.
-In this course, you will focus on developing or improving cultural, environmental, or social adaptations to implement in your classroom based on experiences and methods of dealing with diverse individuals, cultures, environments, and social mores that you have learned throughout your travel experiences.
-Improving the adaptations you use or provide to communicate with your students, teach your students, and engage your students will greatly improve your classroom environment and ability to reach your students on deeper levels.
-Review your travel experiences to discern what caused your interactions with local citizens and your surroundings to improve the longer you traveled: How did you communicate better?
-What clues did you use to find your way around?
-How did you gain people’s attention or respect?
-Was it easier to travel in groups–and if so, why?
-What made you feel comfortable/uncomfortable in an environment new or non-native to you?
-Apply your learnings, along with some research if needed, to find tangible cultural, environmental, or social adaptations to enhance your curriculum or classroom learning experiences.
-To earn credit, you will then need to submit your travel journal, a 25-30 slide PowerPoint or Google presentation demonstrating the professional outcomes of your travel experience, and implement your selected adaptations into the learning process of your students.
-Finally, you will write and submit a 1-2 page reflection describing how you utilized or applied the adaptations you developed or improved upon in your classroom and the effectiveness of your adaptations on student learnings.
+This course, designed for any educator who teaches in a diversified classroom, provides the opportunity to earn graduate-level professional development credit while enhancing their curriculum or students’ classroom learning experiences with learnings gleaned from personal travel experiences.
+In this course, you will focus on developing or improving cultural, environmental, or social adaptations to implement in your classroom based on your experiences in dealing with diverse individuals, cultures, environments, and social mores throughout your travel experiences.
+To earn credit, you will need to implement your selected adaptations into the learning process of your students.
+Afterwards, simply submit your travel journal, a 25-30 slide PowerPoint or Google presentation demonstrating the professional outcomes of your travel experience, and a 1-2 page reflection describing how you utilized the adaptations in your classroom and their effectiveness on student learnings.

 Integrate your travel study experiences into your educational setting.
 Opportunities are available across all teaching grade levels, disciplines, and subjects or topics.
 Designed for busy teachers like you, you will get up to 6 months to complete your coursework requirements, and extensions are always granted upon request.